funkaoshi/s.vs.tpk/_posts/2012-07-15-4th-edition-powers.md

 [^2]: Wizards of the Coast even sell the various powers available for the various classes as packs of cards!

 [^3]: [Rebecca of Dungeons and Donuts][rebecca] recently made [a little hand-out for generating 4th Edition characters][4e-chargen].
-Rather than bothering  with classes or powers, he decided to ask players to pick a role and pick from a list of abstract powers.
+Rather than bothering  with classes or powers, she decided to ask players to pick a role and pick from a list of abstract powers.
 Players could then make up all the fluff that goes along with the role and powers they've picked.
 I'm a big fan of this idea.

 [osrik]: http://save.vs.totalpartykill.ca/blog/dead-again/
 [4e]: http://wizards.com/dnd/